Narabzad/msmarco-query-reformulation/README.md

 15	 The ABO blood types are examples of	0.0303	blood type system in humans examples	1.0
 ```

-For instance , to replicate the numbers in the table (retrieve and evaluate the Diamond Dataset) you need to follow these steps:
+To replicate the numbers in the table (retrieve and evaluate the Diamond Dataset) you need to follow these steps:

 1. Installing [Anserini](https://github.com/castorini/anserini)
 2. [Index MSMARCO passage collection](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md#data-prep)